Confident Potty Training: A Gentle, Proven Path to Independence

 Stay positive and avoid stress; children can pick up on frustration, which may slow their progress.

-Have a supportive parent system and connect with other parents who are going through the same potty training process to share experiences and offer encouragement.
+Have a supportive parent support system and connect with other parents going through the same potty training process to share experiences and offer encouragement.

 6. Dress Your Child in Easy Clothing